FinalClick/io.finalclick.services/Assets/Package/README.md

 ## Features

-- 🔍 **Automatic Service Discovery** using the `RegisterServices` attribute.
+- 🔍 **Automatic Service Discovery** using the `RegisterServices` and `RegisterAsService` attributes.
 - 💡 **Global Application Services** via `ApplicationServices`.
 - 🎬 **Scene-scoped Services** via `SceneServices`.
-- 🔗 **MonoBehaviour-based Service Registration** for Unity object references.
+- 🔗 **Inspector Unity Object Reference Support** when using MonoBehaviour services in scenes or application services prefab.
 - ⚙️ **Lifecycle Hooks** via the `IService` interface.
-- 🚀 **Disable Domain Reload Support**: automatic start and stop during scene load and unload, and when entering or exiting Play Mode.
+- 🚀 **Disable Domain Reload Support**: automatic start and stops services during scene load and unload, and when entering or exiting Play Mode.

 ---